I’m going to let you in on a little secret…

 In fact, I don’t consider myself a highly intellectual individual.
 Actually, I didn’t do very well in school at all.

-I’ve never, and don’t ever plan to in the future, walk into a business thinking I know everything and can solve all of their problems.
-I think anyone who claims to do so is naive – especially when we live in a world packed with constant change.
+I’ve never, and don’t ever plan to in the future, walked into a business thinking I know everything and can solve all of their problems.
+I think anyone who claims to do so is naïve – especially when we live in a world packed with constant change.